Title: The Cambist and Lord Iron

 Where I Read It: Fantasy: The Best of the Year 2008

 Olaf works as a cambist in an exchange office.
 He unfortunately attracts the attention of a dissipated, cruel nobleman, Lord Iron, who puts him in an untenable situation that will very likely cost him his life.
 Olaf succeeds in extricating himself, in this story of wits and courage triumphing over power and cruelty.
-(Olaf is a fan of adventure novels, but his own story is an even better adventure and a better example of the traits he admires in the heroes he reads about.)
+(Olaf is a fan of adventure novels, but his own story is an even better adventure, and he's a better example of the traits he admires in fictional heroes.)

 Author: Dorothy Parker